 We think collard greens should be served with every meal, especially Thanksgiving.
 We make ours with lots and lots of butter, made even better through browning.
 But anyone with a Magical Butter Machine can easily infuse as much grass fed butter as they wanted with whatever kind of cannabis they preferred, and then just brown that butter instead.
 It’s so easy to add some cannabis to any of your favorite dishes.
 You must be at all times alert!

 If you’ve ever eaten a Thanksgiving dinner prepared by The Splimm Team, then this is the dessert you were served.
 What’s so scary about this recipe is how well the natural flavors of the cannabis flower combine with the spicy-sweetness of the carrot cake.
 It doesn’t so much as mask the flavor, but enhances and compliments it.
-This year we’ll be adding a bit of Select’s Lemon Ginger CBD Drops, because they’re our sponsors and it provides a nice little kick of flavor.
 People who assume that a cannabis edible can only be a hastily made and poor tasting cookie or brownie should be especially careful not to have their perceptions changed.

 Good people consume responsibly